Appearance

 | Imperative handle | ~ (context/sensors) | ~ (instance) | ~ | ~ (CdkDropList) | ~ | hand-roll | ✅⁶ 4-verb $expose |

-| Latest-framework support | React 19 | Vue 3 | Svelte 5 | Angular 21 | Solid 1.x (stale) | — | R18+/V3.4+/Sv5/Ng19+/Solid/Lit |
+| Latest-framework support | React 19 | Vue 3 | Svelte 5 | Angular 22 | Solid 1.x (stale) | — | R18+/V3.4+/Sv5/Ng19+/Solid/Lit |

 | Actively maintained | ✅ (~2 yr cadence) | ~ | ✅ | ✅ | ❌ | — | ✅ |

-| One source → all 6 frameworks | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ✅ |
+| Same API on all 6 frameworks | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ✅ |

-³ Keyboard drag is a feature of Rozie's SortableList source, not of SortableJS: Space lifts / drops, ArrowUp / ArrowDown move, Escape cancels, Enter is an alternate drop — with aria-live announcements.
+³ Keyboard drag is a feature of Rozie's SortableList source, not of SortableJS: Space lifts / drops, ArrowUp / ArrowDown move, Escape cancels, Enter is an alternate drop, with aria-live announcements.
 The cross-target focus-restoration leak (Svelte / Solid / Lit keyed reconcilers re-create row DOM on reorder, dropping focus to <body>) is closed by Rozie's $restoreFocus sigil. react-sortablejs and vuedraggable ship no keyboard contract.

 ⁵ No two-way data binding. @dnd-kit, @angular/cdk, and @thisbeyond/solid-dnd hand you a drag-end event (onDragEnd / cdkDropListDropped / drag store) and you mutate state yourself (CDK ships a moveItemInArray helper, but you call it). vuedraggable is the exception with real v-model.
-Rozie gives every target a two-way items array — pass an array, get a reordered array back, no manual onChange → setState wiring.
+Rozie gives every target a two-way items array: pass an array, get a reordered array back, no manual onChange → setState wiring.

 Where Rozie wins today

-@thisbeyond/solid-dnd~54k/wk, ~2 yr stale) and Lit (no idiomatic reorderable-list component exists).
-A Lit dev today hand-rolls SortableJS over their own DOM; a Solid dev reaches for a toolkit that hasn't shipped since 2024. - Keyboard drag + screen-reader announcements built into the source — Space / Arrow / Escape / Enter with
+@thisbeyond/solid-dnd~91k/wk, ~3 yr stale) and Lit (no reorderable-list component exists).
+A Lit dev today hand-rolls SortableJS over their own DOM; a Solid dev reaches for a toolkit that hasn't shipped since 2023. - One reorderable-list contract everywhere.
+The same props, events, two-way binding, and handle: one component to learn, document, and migrate across your stack.

-aria-live, and the cross-framework focus-restoration leak closed by$restoreFocus. dnd-kit, CDK, and svelte-dnd-action have keyboard stories too — but each is per-framework; react-sortablejs and vuedraggable have none. - Two-way bound
+aria-live, and the cross-framework focus-restoration leak closed by$restoreFocus. dnd-kit, CDK, and svelte-dnd-action have keyboard stories too, but each is per-framework; react-sortablejs and vuedraggable have none. - Two-way bound

-$classSelector— resolves on every target including React's scoped-CSS (authored class names render literally;$classSelectorlowers to the literal".grip"per target and typo-checks it against your<style>at compile time). - A uniform imperative handle (
+$classSelector, which resolves on every target including React's scoped-CSS (authored class names render literally;$classSelectorlowers to the literal".grip"per target and typo-checks it against your<style>at compile time). - A uniform imperative handle (

-The ✅ cells in Rozie's row are pinned per target by the sortable-drag VR spec — which measures Rozie's behavior across targets and says nothing measured about the competitors' behavior.
+The ✅ cells in Rozie's row are pinned per target by the sortable-drag VR spec, which measures Rozie's behavior across targets and says nothing measured about the competitors' behavior.

 - Modern React leans dnd-kit, not SortableJS.